-Israel and Judah over the Years
+Difference between Israel and Judah

 We see throughout the rest of the Old Testament how these two nations fought with one another.
 They each became strong and independent, and created two distinct lineages in history.
 Each had their own kings, and even their own prophets.

 Both Israel and Judah had their own captivities.
 God sent the Babylonians to capture the House of Judah, and He sent the Assyrians to conquer the House of Israel.